kagg-design/notification-system/readme.txt

 = Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the [KAGG Notification Plugin Forum](https://wordpress.org/support/plugin/kagg-notification).
+If you get stuck, you can ask for help in the [KAGG Notifications Plugin Forum](https://wordpress.org/support/plugin/kagg-notifications).

 == Screenshots ==

-1. The KAGG Notification /notifications page (frontend).
+1. The KAGG Notifications /notifications page (frontend).

 == Changelog ==